Rocketdyne F-1: Locations of F-1 engines

-F-1 Engine on display outside of The New Mexico Museum of Space History in Alamogordo, New Mexico.
+An F-1 Engine is on display outside of The New Mexico Museum of Space History in Alamogordo, New Mexico.

-The thrust chamber of an F-1 is on display at the Cosmosphere.
+A recovered F-1 thrust chamber is on display at the Cosmosphere.
+An intact engine (without nozzle extension) is displayed outdoors.

 Recovery

 On March 28, 2012, a team funded by Jeff Bezos, founder of Amazon.com, reported that they had located the F-1 rocket engines from an Apollo mission using sonar equipment.
 Bezos stated he planned to raise at least one of the engines, which rest at a depth of 14000 ft, about 400 mi east of Cape Canaveral, Florida.
-However, the condition of the engines, which have been submerged for more than 40 years, was unknown.
+However, the condition of the engines, which had been submerged for more than 40 years, was unknown.
 NASA Administrator Charles Bolden released a statement congratulating Bezos and his team for their find and wished them success.
 He also affirmed NASA's position that any recovered artifacts would remain property of the agency, but that they would likely be offered to the Smithsonian Institution and other museums, depending on the number recovered.

 On March 20, 2013, Bezos announced he had succeeded in bringing parts of an F-1 engine to the surface, and released photographs.
 Bezos noted, "Many of the original serial numbers are missing or partially missing, which is going to make mission identification difficult.
 We might see more during restoration."
 The recovery ship was Seabed Worker, and had on board a team of specialists organized by Bezos for the recovery effort.
 On July 19, 2013, Bezos revealed that the serial number of one of the recovered engines is Rocketdyne serial number 2044 (equating to NASA number 6044), the #5 (center) engine that helped Neil Armstrong, Buzz Aldrin, and Michael Collins to reach the Moon with the Apollo 11 mission.
 The recovered parts were brought to the Kansas Cosmosphere and Space Center in Hutchinson for the process of conservation.

 In August 2014, it was revealed that parts of two different F-1 engines were recovered, one from Apollo 11 and one from another Apollo flight, while a photograph of a cleaned-up engine was released.
 Bezos plans to put the engines on display at various places, including the National Air and Space Museum in Washington, D.C.

-On May 20, 2017 the Apollo permanent exhibit opened at the Museum of Flight in Seattle, WA and displays engine artifacts recovered including the thrust chamber and thrust chamber injector of the number 3 engine from the Apollo 12 mission, as well as a gas generator from an engine that powered the Apollo 16 flight.
+On May 20, 2017, the Apollo permanent exhibit opened at the Museum of Flight in Seattle, WA and displays engine artifacts recovered including the thrust chamber and thrust chamber injector of the number 3 engine from the Apollo 12 mission, as well as a gas generator from an engine that powered the Apollo 16 flight.